 This article was originally published on the GreenMoney Journal website.

-You can view that article here
+You can view that article here.

 Above: Capital UNTAPPED!
 How Professional Athletes are using their Innovation, Investing and INFLUENCE Capital to drive Impact and Business Ventures, and how the Family Office investor community can partner to elevate their projects and Return on Investments.
 Photo of Athletes Panel at the Opal Group Conference in July 2021 in Newport, RI with (left to right) Rick Davis of LOHAS Capital, Udonis Haslem, Shawn Springs, Daniel Puder, Santia Deck, and Tim Hardaway.